 - Backup to DVD automatic testing.
 At the end of the backup, Backup4all will check the written data to be sure of its integrity.
 This way you can be sure that the backed up data is safe and you can always restore it.

 - Erase DVD tool.
-If the DVD is erasable (DVD-RW, DVD+RW, DVD-RAM), you can use Backup4all's own Erase CD/DVD/Blu-ray tool to erase it.
-(For Backup4all 4) Simply put the erasable DVD disc in the DVD burner, and from Backup4all's interface go to Tools and select Erase CD/DVD/Blu-ray.
+If the DVD is erasable (DVD-RW, DVD+RW, DVD-RAM), you can use Backup4all's own Erase Disc tool to erase it.
+Simply put the erasable DVD disc in the DVD burner, and from Backup4all's interface go to File -> Tools and select Erase Disc.
 This will launch the erase tool and you can clean the data from the DVD.
-Backup4all can automatically erase the DVD disc before writing to it - to do so in Backup Properties go to CD, DVD or Blu-ray and in the Destination section check the Erase before writing option.
+Backup4all can automatically erase the DVD disc before writing to it - to do so in Backup Properties go to Destination and select Optical, then check the Erase before writing option.
 This will delete all the data from the DVD before writing the backup to it.

 Use built in burner